 - And More …

-Blog Defender follows a logical sequence of steps to help secure your website, addressing potential hosting security issues, using tools to quickly identify risky WP themes and WP plugins, and then implementing site-wide security using the tools and plugins provided.
+Blog Defender provides a logical sequence of steps for securing your your WordPress installation, addressing potential hosting security issues, using tools to identify risky WP themes and WP plugins, and then helping you implement website-wide security using the tools and plugins provided.

 Feedback From Users

-Below are a couple of the testimonials and comments that plugin customers have submitted for Blog Defender:
+Below are a couple of the testimonials customers have provided for Blog Defender:

 ”I’ve had to go through the inconvenience of a hacked blog before and let me tell you it’s not nice.
 With online security becoming an increasing problem, especially with WordPress, this is a great way to secure your blog.
 I’ll be following Matt’s training and securing all my blogs…Great job.”
 JohnThornhill – www.johnthornhill.com